radiocosmology/alpenhorn/demo/demo-script.md

 We can fix this by activating the node we created.

-Start bash session in the runing `alpen1` container:
+Start a bash session in the runing `alpen1` container:
 ```
 docker compose exec alpen1 bash -l
 ```
 (Note the use of `exec` here instead of `run` which we used to start the bash session earlier.
 The difference between `exec` and `run` is: `exec` will execute the command in the running `alpen1` container.
 Using `run` would have created a separate instance of the `alpen1` container to run the command.

 You will be issuing a lot of `alpenhorn` commands over the course of this demo.
 We suggest leaving this root shell open to make it more convenient to issue them.
+If you ever need open a new root session on `alpen1`, just run the above `docker compose exec` command again.

 In the `alpen1` container, at the root prompt, we can now activate the node:
 ```